How Did The War Of 1812 Affect The American Economy

 The Panic of 1819

 Despite the initial economic boom following the War of 1812, the United States experienced an economic downturn in 1819 known as the Panic of 1819.
 The panic was caused by a combination of factors, including overspeculation in land, reckless lending by state banks, and a contraction of credit by the Second Bank of the United States.
-The panic led to bank failures, business bankruptcies, and widespread unemployment.
+Here's the thing — the panic led to bank failures, business bankruptcies, and widespread unemployment.
 The Panic of 1819 had a lasting impact on American economic history, leading to increased skepticism of banks and corporations and fueling debates over the role of government in regulating the economy.

 Long-Term Economic Effects